pahalsrivastava/pahalsrivastava/README.md

 <h1>Hello<img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 25px></picture></h1>

 I'm Pahal Srivastava, a passionate Computer Science Student, dedicated to improving my skills in ML development.
-I am also a open-source contributor.
-(Hacking through systems when bored apart from Figma).
+I am also an open-source contributor.
+(Hacking through systems when bored, apart from Figma).
 - Currently, I'm crafting my specialization projects with precision and joy.

 I am also an open-Sourcerer and seeking more opportunities to collaborate on any.
 If you would like to reach me, you can achieve that through my: <br>